lsst-dm/alert_database_ingester/README.md

 export ALERT_INGEST_TEST_GCP_PROJECT=alert-stream
 ```

-Then, `pytest .` will run the integration tests, which create temporary Kafka,
+Then, `pytest .` will run the integration tests, which create temporary Kafka
-Google Cloud, and Schema Registry resources and run against them.
+and Schema Registry resources and run against them.
+You must have a test bucket created to run tests using
+minio.

+If running in a new test environment, you will need to install

+pip install lsst-alert-packet
+pip install --upgrade kafka-python
+pip install aiokafka
+pip install pytest

+And you will need to run the tests using
+env pytest TEST_NAME